MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ### Review
 In this lab, you have completed:

-- Created and assigned tags via the Azure portal
+- Create and assign tags via the Azure portal.
-- Enforced tagging via an Azure policy
+- Enforce tagging via an Azure Policy.
-- Applied tagging via an Azure policy
+- Apply tagging via an Azure Policy.
+- Configure and test resource locks.

 ## Key takeaways